 Easy way to get Google Analytics data into Nutshell CRM

-Do you know which marketing channels and campaigns are responsible for driving the majority of your leads and customers?
+Do you know which of your marketing campaigns and channels brings the most leads and customers?

-In this article, we'll teach you how you can use Attributer to integrate Google Analytics data into Nutshell CRM.
+This article will show you how to use Attributer to pass Google Analytics data into Nutshell CRM.

 What is Attributer?

 Attributer is a marketing attribution tool which runs in your website's HTML section.
 It collects technical information on your visitors' UTM parameters, devices, and referrers to determine how they got your site.

 Attributer uses this collected data to categorize each visitor into groups of channels (paid social, paid search, organic search, etc.) Once organized, the information is stored in the cookie of the visitor's browser.